Moments Economy Architecture Specification

 2. The Physical Volume (N_phys)

-The causal container corresponding to the atomic-second is a light-sphere with volume V = (4/3)π(c × 1s)³.
+The causal container is the light-sphere whose radius equals the distance light travels in one second, with volume V = (4/3)π(c × 1s)³.
 This volume determines the total capacity; it does not regenerate with each passing second.
 At the atomic wavelength λ = c / f_Cs, the raw physical microcell count is:N_phys = V / λ³ = (4/3)π f_Cs³ ≈ 3.25 × 10³⁰

 The speed of light cancels out in this equation, creating a purely geometric and frequency-based invariant (verified in test_physical_microcell_count_closed_form_and_c_cancellation).